Lynching of Charles Bannon

 The lynching of Charles Bannon took place in the US state of North Dakota on January 29, 1931.
 The self-confessed killer of a family of six, Bannon was taken from the jail in Schafer and hanged from a bridge, becoming the last victim of a lynching in the state.

 Background

 Charles Bannon, aged 22, was a hired hand on the Haven family farm just north of Schafer.
 The family consisted of the parents and four children, the youngest of whom was two months old.
 They had been there for over ten years and apparently were well off.
 After February 9, 1930, no member of the family had been seen.
 Bannon stayed on the farm, telling the neighbors that the Havens had left and he was renting from them.
-Together with his father he took care of the livestock, staying there until the fall.
+Together with his father James, he took care of the livestock, staying there until the fall.
 In October they began selling property and crops, raising suspicion among the neighbors, and the father left for Oregon, allegedly to search for the Havens.
 In December, Charles was arrested and charged with grand larceny, and during the investigation it was discovered that the Havens had been murdered.